andreavitaletti/IoT_short_course/docs_src/docs/index.md

 # Editions

-First edition of the course 19th (Session 1 and 2) and 21st (Session 3 and 4) of July 2023 in the University of Stellenbosch (South Africa).
+First edition of the course 19th (Session 1 and 2) and 21st (Session 3 and 4) of July 2023 in the University of Stellenbosch (South Africa) during an [Erasmus+](https://erasmus-plus.ec.europa.eu/resources-and-tools/mobility-and-learning-agreements/mobility-agreements) staff mobility for teaching visit.
 About 40 participants selected among more the 100 candidates.
 Keep in touch on the [discord server](https://discord.gg/TZhMmbgq)

 ![](assets/images/with_herman.jpg)